think-ahead-technologies/site/src/content/post/cloud-repatriation.md

 #### 1. Cost Management:

 One of the primary reasons companies move workloads back on-premise is the **escalating and unpredictable costs** associated with cloud environments.
-Public clouds operate on a pay-per-use model, which can be cost-effective for some workloads, but as operations scale, companies may face hidden costs for data transfer, storage, and egress.
+Public clouds operate on a pay-per-use model, which can be cost-effective for elastic workloads (you don't need to permanently overprovision for peak traffic needs and you can actually scale down if there is less traffic), but as operations scale, companies may face hidden costs for data transfer, storage, and egress.
 A [CIO report](https://www.cio.com/article/2520890/the-great-repatriation-it-leaders-reset-cloud-strategies-to-optimize-value.html#:~:text=IT%20leader%20and%20former%20CIO%20Stanley%20Mwangi%20Chege%20has%20heard) found that many companies experience bill shock as cloud usage scales unexpectedly.
 For companies with stable, predictable workloads, running infrastructure on-premise can provide more consistent and lower operational costs.

 #### 2. Data Sovereignty and Compliance: